 Raquel Meyer, PhD, RN

-As Manager of the Baycrest Centre for Learning, Research and Innovation in Long-Term Care, Dr. Meyer leads the development, implementation, management and evaluation of the Centre.
+As Manager of the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest, Dr. Meyer leads the development, implementation, management and evaluation of the Centre.
 Raquel is an assistant professor (status) at the Lawrence S. Bloomberg Faculty of Nursing where she completed her doctoral studies and graduate training awards in health services research and policy.
 She was also the recipient of a Nursing Early Career Research Award through the Ontario Ministry of Health and Long-Term Care.
 Dr. Meyer’s research centers on healthcare management, health human resources, educational innovation and care delivery models.
 Raquel is an enthusiastic proponent for the relevance of research to clinical practice, education, leadership and policy development.

 Shoshana Helfenbaum, MSW, RSW

-Shoshana is an interprofessional educator for the Baycrest Centre for Learning, Research and Innovation in Long Term Care.
+Shoshana is an interprofessional educator the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest.
 She has worked with non-profits, corporations, educational institutions and professional organizations in various capacities as an educator, program coordinator, and content/marketing and communications specialist.
 This included creating on-line course content and collaborating among stakeholders for special projects and marketing campaigns.